ajolguin/Website/README.md

-Developing a resume portfolio website using HTML, CSS, JavaScript/jQuery, React, Bootstrap
+Resume portfolio built using HTML, CSS, JavaScript/jQuery (inlcuding libraries/plugins such as Magnigic Popup and Isotope.js).
+Framework built from Bootstrap for organization and quick building.